zzag/plasma5-wallpapers-dynamic/README.md

 wallpaper engine will try to show images based on the current position of the Sun; otherwise it will fallback to using time metadata.

-`SolarAzimuth`, `SolarElevation`, and `Time` fields can have a special value of `*`.
-In which case, `kdynamicwallpaperbuilder` will use the Exif metadata in the image to fill them.
-An image must contain a geolocation tag to compute the position of the Sun.
-The calculated position of the Sun can be viewed by passing `--verbose` to the `kdynamicwallpaperbuilder` command.

 Only the `Time` field is required, the position of the Sun is optional.

 The `CrossFade` field indicates whether the current image can be blended with the next one.
 The